Loading Events

 Exploring your Academic Options

-Having an open mind is important as you consider all academic options.
-At Wheaton College we encourage exploration to find out what interests and passions really drive you.
-Hear from a panel of Wheaton students who were once in your shoes and how they navigated the process of choosing a major.
+Having an open mind is important as you consider your academic options.
+In fact, it can be advantageous to enter college without having decided upon a major.
+At Wheaton College, we encourage exploration to find out what interests and passions really drive you.
+Join a panel of Wheaton students who were once in your shoes and hear how they navigated the process of choosing a major.

 Mary Lyon Hall, Woolley Room (14)